aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-textboxes/_index.md

 **TextBox** class provides **is_valid_link_target** method in order to check whether the **TextBox** can be linked to the target Textbox as shown in the code snippet given below:

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_textboxes-CreateALink.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_textboxes-CreateALink.py" >}}

 ## Check TextBox Sequence

 The following code snippets shows how to check if **Shape.text_box** is a Head, a Tail or a Middle of the sequence:

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_textboxes-CheckSequence.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_textboxes-CheckSequence.py" >}}

 ## Breaking a Link

 The following code snippet shows how to break a link for a **Shape.text_box**:

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_textboxes-BreakALink.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_textboxes-BreakALink.py" >}}